-Please note: An exception may be allowed for rehabilitation or historic properties located near a railroad, provided a noise mitigation plan (subject to HUD standards) is presented at the time of application.
+Please note: An exception may be allowed for rehabilitation of existing multifamily units, replacement of public housing authority owned units with new construction or historic properties located near a railroad, provided a noise mitigation plan (subject to HUD standards) is presented at the time of application.
 The findings of the study must be acceptable to AHFA in all respects.